Vivian Beaumont Theater: Construction

 In January 1961, the New York state and city governments agreed to fund several buildings in Lincoln Center.
 The city would provide $12 million in total, including $8.2 million to the library–theater building, but none of the state's funding would go toward the library–theater.
 The design details were nearly finished when the New York City Council voted that March to withhold its funding for Lincoln Center.
 This move might have forced a redesign of the theater and library.
 However, the Rockefeller family (including state governor Nelson Rockefeller) agreed to cover the city's $12 million commitment so the theater could be completed by the 1964 New York World's Fair.

 Following Saarinen's sudden death on September 1, 1961, his firm continued to work on the theater's development.
 The next month, excavation started on the library–theater building's site.
 That November, Saarinen's firm announced final plans for the repertory theater.
 Site excavation was more than half finished, and the repertory theater was renamed after Allen at this time.
 Lincoln Center's directors reported in March 1962 that the Beaumont's completion had been delayed to at least 1964.
 The delay was caused by the relocation of the repertory group's offices from the Juilliard School building into the library–theater building.
 Allen never saw her namesake theater completed, as she died in late 1962.

 The Lincoln Center Repertory Company intended to premiere productions in 1963, regardless of whether the Beaumont Theater was completed.
 The theatre company began training in October 1962 and moved into the ANTA Washington Square Theatre, a temporary venue in Greenwich Village, in January 1964.
-Due to conflicts with Lincoln Center president William Schuman, Whitehead and Kazan resigned and were replaced by Herbert Blau and Jules Irving.
+Due to pressure from the theater's board following a badly received 1964–1965 season, as well as conflicts with Lincoln Center president William Schuman, Whitehead and Kazan resigned and were replaced by Herbert Blau and Jules Irving.
 By April 1965, Schuman and the repertory company's new president Robert L. Hoguet Jr. promised that the theater would open that June.
 The next month, a revival of Georg Büchner's play Danton's Death was booked as the Beaumont's inaugural production, and the opening date was pushed to October 21.
 The library–theater building ultimately cost $17 million, partly funded by $3 million from Allen and $7.5 million from the NYPL.
 Allen's philanthropic foundation also gave $2.1 million for training the repertory company's members.